ginnox1/iCADdocs_online/DiversionWeirDesign/DiversionWeirDesign.md

 <tbody>
 </tbody>
 </table>

+Refer to [Technical Notes](#technical-notes) below for details on the provission for different types of energy dessipators.

 Once the variables are set to desired values, the design of the downstream apron is carried out by calculating the unbalanced pressure acting on the apron, using the specifics detailed above.
 Three possible evaluations can be made: